ManuGithubSteam/Slic3rSettings_Prusa_Different_Filaments/README.md

 # RealFilamentSlic3rSettings

-Here i share my configs of my 3d Printer with the Real Filament (PETG) brand, cause there are hard to find.
+Here I share my configs of my 3d Printer with the Real Filament (PETG) brand, cause there are hard to find.
+It a lot of trail an error to get it right.

 ## What?